The creation of the ASEAN Free Trade Area (AFTA) was agreed at the 1992 ASEAN Summit in Singapore. The main objectives of the AFTA are to:

 In 2015, ASEAN-6 and CLMV will become a complete free trade area.

 With the reduction and elimination of the import duties, producers/manufacturers can afford to buy raw materials at a cheaper price and better quality from ASEAN countries.
 This would lead to the reduction in costs of production due to the elimination and reduction in tariff.
 As a result, prices of products will be cheaper and can compete not only within ASEAN Member States but within other countries as well.
 With larger scale of production and 592 million ASEAN populations as at 2010, it provides broader market access to producers/manufacturers.

-Due to the reduction in import duties, there is an increase in Foreign Direct Investment (FDI) which contributes to positive impact towards producers/manufacturers and consumers.
-In 2011, total Intra-ASEAN FDI was USD17, 571 million compared to USD14, 291 million in 2010, a significant increase of 22.9 per cent.
+Due to the reduction in import duties, there is an increase in Foreign Direct Investment (FDI) which has a positive impact on producers/manufacturers and consumers.
+In 2012, total Intra-ASEAN FDI was USD20 billion compared to USD17.6 billion in 2011, a significant increase of 13.6 per cent.